 The College supports student access to electronic information resources and networked services to enhance learning opportunities.
 Communications on the network are often public in nature and general school rules for behaviour and communication apply.
 The network is provided for students to conduct research and to communicate with others as part of the educational program.
-Students are expected to act in a considerate and responsible manner and for Prep - Year 12 students they must adhere to the ‘Agreement for Student use of Technology at MLC’ policy at all times.
+Students are expected to act in a considerate and responsible manner and for Prep - Year 12 students, they must adhere to the ‘Agreement for Student use of Technology at MLC’ policy at all times.

-a.
-In the event of an accident when it is impractical to communicate with a parent or guardian, the Principal or her representative may authorise medical, surgical or other treatment considered necessary by a qualified medical practitioner.
+- In the event of an accident when it is impractical to communicate with a parent or guardian, the Principal or her representative may authorise medical, surgical or other treatment considered necessary by a qualified medical practitioner.

-b.
-All full fee paying international students are required by the Australian Government to have Overseas Student Health Cover for the duration of their studies.
+- All full fee paying international students are required by the Australian Government to have Overseas Student Health Cover for the duration of their studies.
 The College will advise the amount to be paid to MLC at the offer of enrolment stage.
 Payment will be required prior to entry to the College, unless health cover to the end of Year 12 was paid at a previous Australian school.
 In this circumstance proof of payment and detail of the cover is to be provided to the College.

 8. Withdrawal of a Student

 - Day Student: One full term’s notice is required, in writing to the Principal, before the withdrawal of a day student from the College.
 If the required notice is not given, one full term’s tuition fee will be charged in lieu of notice.

 - Boarding Student: Two full term’s notice is required, in writing to the Principal, before the withdrawal of a boarding student from the College.
 If the required notice is not given, two full term’s boarding fees and one full term’s tuition fee will be charged in lieu of notice.

 - Boarding Student transferring to Day Student: Two full term’s notice is required, in writing to the Principal, when a boarding student no longer requires accommodation and is transferring to a day student.
 If the required notice is not given, two full term’s boarding fees will be charged in lieu of notice.

 - MLC Kindle: One full term’s notice is required, in writing to the Principal, before the withdrawal of an MLC Kindle student from the College.
 If the required notice is not given, one full term’s fee will be charged in lieu of notice.

-a.
-Students in Prep - Year 12 returning to the College after school holidays must join their classes on the dates fixed for commencement.
+- Students in Prep - Year 12 returning to the College after school holidays must join their classes on the dates fixed for commencement.
 A student is not permitted to leave school at the end of a term until the recognised closing date, except under special circumstances and with approval from the Head of School.
 Parent/s and guardians must notify the College immediately of any absence.
 A student on a student visa must maintain a minimum of 90% attendance in her course and achieve satisfactory course progress.

-b.
-A student who requires a visa to study in Australia must meet all conditions specified on her student visa issued by the Department of Home Affairs.
+- A student who requires a visa to study in Australia must meet all conditions specified on her student visa issued by the Department of Home Affairs.

 10. Student Expectations

 All students and, where applicable, their parents are required to abide by the College policies and procedures, as advised on myMLCfamily.net.
 Failure to abide by the College policies may result in disciplinary action for the student.

-11. Local Support for Accommodation and Welfare
+12. Local Support for Accommodation and Welfare

-a.
-Welfare Arrangements
+- Welfare Arrangements

-b.
-Accommodation Arrangements
+- Accommodation Arrangements

-Fees and charges quoted for taxable supplies include GST where applicable.
+Fees and charges quoted for taxable supplies include GST where applicable

-Effective September 2018
+Effective September 2020